gabolaev/secret-dj/game_rules.md

 # Secret DJ: Rules & Restrictions

 ## Game Overview
-- The game is a real-time, multiplayer music guessing competition.
+- The game is a real-time, multiplayer music discovery and guessing competition.
 - Players join a lobby, submit music tracks, and then take turns guessing which player submitted each track.
+- The goal is to share your musical taste and discover new music together!

 ---